No results found

 Tenth-grade students, in addition to subject-specific requirements, also participate in three core classes: The American Idea is a one-semester course that focuses on the question of what makes an American text or artwork “American”; American Society, Past & Present is a one-semester course that looks at American attempts to create an ideal society and balance the conflicting interests of a diverse nation; and Integrated Physics & Chemistry is a two-semester course that introduces students to the study of matter, chemical reactions and energy, and then builds on those concepts to explore more advanced ideas like thermodynamics and the quantum structure of atoms.

 Webb does not offer weekend classes.
 There are many weekend activities, chapel and special Sunday programs throughout the year for the entire community.

 Students have evening lab opportunities across the curriculum, as well as evening study hours.

 Webb has an extensive advisory program and curriculum.
 A small group of students work closely with a single faculty member who also acts as a principle contact for parents.

-Webb offers a number of AP courses in World Languages, Mathematics & Computer Science and the Sciences.
-In addition and beyond the AP, Webb offers a wide array of Advanced Studies courses in the Humanities Department and across the curriculum.
+Webb offers a number of AP courses in world languages, mathematics & computer Science and the sciences.
+In addition and beyond the AP, Webb offers a wide array of Advanced Studies courses across the curriculum.